k3a/studer/README.md

 This code implements a serial protocol used in Xcom-232i from Studer Innotec.
 When seen as textual data, Studer protocol looks like AA3650001000E0762A2110BDB00100000CCF2.

-The code was created according to their protocol documentation http://www.studer-innotec.com/media/document/0/xcom_232i_user_manual_en.pdf and was used in a working project.
+The code was created according to their protocol documentation https://www.studer-innotec.com/media/document/0/technical-specification-xtender-serial-protocol-v1.6.30.pdf and was used in a working project based on ESP8266.

-Sharing it for use by others.
-Released under MIT license.
+Sharing it for use by others, released under MIT license.

 #### Usage:
 ```c